Network troubleshooting

 This means you are failing to establish a connection to the seed node.

-Please note: the IO error might not always read connection refused but could be some other error such as host unreachable.
+Note: the IO error might not always read connection refused but could be some other error such as host unreachable.
 Please note this IO error as it is useful debugging info.

 Here's what to do next: